TheresaLui/SelfHelpContent_v2/articles/problemscopingques.azuredata.postgresinstances/problemscopingques-createdeletehs-notlisted.md

 			"displayLabel": "When did the problem begin?",
 			"required": true
 		}, {
+			"id": "error_message",
+			"order": 2,
+			"controlType": "textbox",
+			"displayLabel": "If an error was displayed, what was the error message?", "required": false
+		}, {
 			"id": "how_create",
-			"order": 2,
+			"order": 3,
 			"controlType": "dropdown",
-			"displayLabel": "How did you try to create?", "watermarkText": "Choose an option",
+			"displayLabel": "What tool did you use?",
+			"watermarkText": "Choose an option",
 			"dropdownOptions": [{
 					"value": "CLI azdata",